 Scenario 1: Data delivery optimization using radio network information

-The scenario introduces Data delivery optimization of 3GPP services based on providing radio network related information to Fog or Cloudlet (e.g. ETSI MEC Mobile Edge Host) Nodes.
+The scenario introduces Data delivery optimization of 3GPP services based on providing radio network related information to Edge/Fog (e.g. ETSI MEC Mobile Edge Host) Nodes.
 This enables adjustment of data transmission rates for individual 3GPP devices based on radio network congestion levels, as well as the service subscription levels of each device.

 Figure 7.3.1-1 illustrates the scenario of data delivery optimization.
-A Fog (or Cloudlet) Node retrieves the radio network information from the 3GPP Core Network.
+An Edge/Fog Node retrieves the radio network information from the 3GPP Core Network.
 The figure shows two alternatives using the dotted lines: the 3GPP T8 interface or ETSI MEC RNI service calls.
 These alternatives seek to allow for optimization of 4G (or 5G) 3GPP services using service exposure currently for further study in 3GPP and to allow for possible use of ETSI ISG MEC specifications.
 Note that deployments with local breakout may allow for the RNI service to interact directly with eNBs, therefore bypassing the Core Network (see ETSI White Paper “MEC Deployments in 4G and Evolution Towards 5G” [i.30]).

-The Local Video Server is collocated with the Fog Node, for example in the SGi-LAN Mobile Operator domain offering value-add services.
+The Local Video Server is collocated with the Edge/Fog Node, for example in the SGi-LAN Mobile Operator domain offering value-add services.
 The Video Server has the capability to provide video data with 2 different resolutions: high-quality video (e.g. Ultra High Definition) and low-quality video (e.g. Standard Definition) in order to provide appropriate data according to congestion level of the radio network.

 Figure 7.3.1-1: Scenario of data delivery optimization

 The scenario uses two prioritized devices as shown in Table 7.3.1-1 which, in this case, receive services in same eNB area.
 UE1 has a high-priority category and UE2 has a low-priority category based on QCI [i.31].
 Although each device retrieves same video data, there are many devices in the eNB area and it is difficult to allocate the required bandwidth data for all the devices.
-Thus, the Fog Node needs to assist in allocating appropriate video quality to each device according to QCI [i.31] as well as the eNB congestion level.
+Thus, the Edge/Fog Node needs to assist in allocating appropriate video quality to each device according to QCI [i.31] as well as the eNB congestion level.